 We have presented new faster algorithms for computing the absolute factorization of a bivariate polynomial.
 Experiments show that these algorithms are of practical interest for dense polynomials over large finite fields.
+One important remaining question is the average cost of our heuristic algorithm.

-In near future, we shall design a faster version of our program for the special case when $\mathbb{K} = \mathbb{Q}$: an important intermediate growth of the integers occurs during the computation of φ .
+In near future, we shall design a faster version of our program for the special case when $\mathbb{K} = \mathbb{Q}$ : an important intermediate growth of the integers occurs during the computation of $\phi$ .
 This phenomenon can be observed in Example 3 given in the introduction.
 We also plan to extend our methods to small characteristics and to improve them for sparse polynomials.